xenify-io/litepaper/README.md

 <br>

-Xenify's tokenomics structure is designed with fairness, sustainability, and active user participation at its core.
-The protocol's native token, XNF, with a capped supply of 21.5 million, serves as the primary incentive for users.
-It rewards them for engaging in various protocol activities, such as burning and swapping tokens.
-This thoughtful tokenomics design helps foster a robust, community-driven platform where benefits accrue based on users' contributions and involvement.
+Xenifiy is a groundbreaking protocol that champions fairness, sustainability, and user engagement.
+At the heart of its tokenomics structure lies XNF, the platform's native token.
+XNF serves as the primary incentive for users, with a limited supply of 21.5 million.
+By engaging in a multitude of protocol activities such as burning, staking and swapping tokens, users are rewarded, fostering a dynamic ecosystem where benefits accrue based on contributions and involvement.
+With this thoughtful design, Xenify guarantees a level playing field for all users, creating an environment where everyone can reap the rewards and laying the foundation for an equitable, community-driven platform.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)

 ## ◽️ Token Supply

-XNF, the lifeblood of the Xenify protocol, has a capped total supply of 21.5 million.
-The distribution of XNF is executed through a transparent and equitable model, devoid of pre-mines, investor allocations, founder allocations, and team allocations.
-This process ensures fairness and inclusivity.
-Users can earn XNF equity by participating in a range of activities, including burning XEN or USDy tokens and swapping tokens across supported chains.
-This token supply model encourages active participation and contributes to a vibrant, community-centric ecosystem.
+XNF is the lifeblood of the Xenify protocol, and features a limited total supply of 21.5 million tokens.
+The distribution process of XNF is designed with transparency and equity in mind, ensuring a level playing field for all.

+With no pre-mines, investor allocations, founder allocations, or team allocations, the Xenify protocol fosters an environment of fairness and inclusivity.
+Users have the opportunity to earn XNF equity by engaging in various activities, such as burning XEN or USDy tokens and swapping tokens across supported chains.
+This unique token supply model not only promotes active participation but also cultivates a thriving, community-focused ecosystem that everyone can be a part of.

 <p align="center" dir="auto">
   <picture>